Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Mark M. Wilde, Hwang Lee, and Stav Haldar for helpful comments and stimulating discussions.
-I would like to thank Kenneth R. Brown, Mark M. Wilde, and Hwang Lee for the support.
-I would also like to acknowledge early discussions with Lorenza Viola regarding stroboscopically changing noise parameters, which motivated certain parts of this work.
-Moreover, I am thankful for the Coates Research Award by the Department of Physics and Astronomy at Louisiana State University.
+I am grateful to Mark M. Wilde, Hwang Lee, Stav Haldar, Kenneth Brown, Milad Marvian, Todd Brun, and the anonymous referees for helpful comments and stimulating discussions.
+I am also grateful for the early discussions with Lorenza Viola regarding stroboscopically changing noise parameters, which motivated certain parts of this work.
+I would like to acknowledge the support of Kenneth R. Brown, Mark M. Wilde, Hwang Lee, and the Coates Research Award by the Department of Physics and Astronomy at Louisiana State University.
 This work was supported by the U.S. Army Research Office through the U.S. MURI Grant No. W911NF-18-1-0218.